OlegKorn/test_tasks/crezu-fifth.finclic.com/README.md

   AR: JS alert popup "1" with OK button appears

-  ## gunctional bug 11: (video 9)
+  ## functional bug 11: (video 10)
   1. Go to https://crezu-fifth.finclic.com
   2. Scroll down to the comment section
-  3. Fill the name input (placeholder "Your name"), and the comment input (placeholder "Write your comment here..."), set "Rate us"
-  4. Click "Submit"

-  ER: The average rate must change

-  AR: The rate is always 4.9/5
+  3. Click laft arrow of the comments so that the content does not move

+  ER: These arrows must get inactive since the content does not move more

+  AR: These arrows are active even if the content does not move more